Kemba Walker: Dallas Mavericks (2022–2023)

 On July 6, 2022, Walker and the draft rights to Jalen Duren were traded to the Detroit Pistons in exchange for a future first-round selection.
 On October 17, Walker reached a contract buyout agreement with the Pistons.

 On November 28, 2022, Walker signed with the Dallas Mavericks, on a one-year, non-guaranteed deal.
 On December 17, Walker put up a season-high 32 points, five rebounds, and seven assists in a 100–99 overtime loss to the Cleveland Cavaliers.
 On January 6, 2023, Walker was waived by the Mavericks.

 AS Monaco (2023–2024)

 On July 21, 2023, Walker signed with LNB Pro A and EuroLeague club AS Monaco, moving outside of the United States for the first time in his career.
 On October 18, Walker made his debut for Monaco, scoring 2 points in ten minutes of play in a EuroLeague home win over Crvena zvezda.
 He only played in the EuroLeague during the season, averaging 4.4 points in 26 games.

 On July 2, 2024, Walker announced his retirement from professional basketball.

 Coaching career

-Charlotte Hornets (2024–Present)
+Charlotte Hornets (2024–present)

 On July 3, 2024, Walker was hired by the Charlotte Hornets, joining Charles Lee's staff as a player enhancement coach.
+He later became an assistant coach for the Hornets.